manvirag/tech_learning_tinkering/hld/concepts_backup/database_notion/Databases/Database scaling/Distributed transaction.md

 1. Two-Phase Commit. ( Lock rows ( local transaction, update rows etc ) , prepare ( ask are you prepare ? how ? -> check as per db, but on high level its kind of prepare and commit 2 phase. upto prepare you should have written query except commit remaining. )  , commit )

-how to implement pre phase ? ( or we can put the query out of prepare phase, and explicity call db for checking they are parepare or not. )
+how to implement pre phase ? ( or we can put the query out of prepare phase, and explicity call db for checking they are parepare or not if possible depending upon db. )

 Code: